dmytrosen/DbApi/README.md

 </LogErrors>
 ```

-If error has made to build, File option likely is the most useful.
+When error has made to build, File logger likely is the most useful.

 ![File log](/Images/log.png)

-If developer is actively working with code, Popup Window probably is the best
-way to detect and understand the error.
+Popup Window probably is the best way to detect and understand error, when
+developer is actively working with metadata.

 ![Popup Window log](/Images/logr.png)

 #### Tip 2

 Turn on XML output while developing.
-You always can analyze the XML file to find
+You always can analyze Object Graph in
-out why e.g. property is not generated.
-Turn off XML output for automated
+generated XML file to find out what is missing.
+Turn off XML output when you
-production build.
+ready to run automated production build.

 #### Tip 3

-If in some reason it is not possible to configure Runner in \<Target
+If it is not possible to configure \<Target Name="BeforeBuild"\> to execute
-Name="BeforeBuild"\>, alternative would be to make use of pre-build events of
-the project.
+Runner in some reason, you always can fall back on project pre-build events.

 Example of SQL to ADO.NET API
 =============================